subalasingh/Adventure_Works_sales_Insights/README.md

 # 🧙‍♂️ Result

  ## Final Output
 Hooray!
-Finally, this is what out final input looks like:
+Finally, this is what final output looks like:

 ### ➡️ **Adventure Works sales Dashboard**